Local asymptotics of selection models with applications in Bayesian selective inference: Introduction

 Our contribution can be regarded as a generalization of the Local Asymptotic Normality framework of \cite{lecam} to the family of selection models.
 It indicates a notion of local asymptotic selective normality as the appropriate asymptotic framework for analysis of selective inference problems.
 In the context of selective inference, therefore, in some substantial generality, a parametric inference problem is asymptotically equivalent to an identifiable selective inference carried out on a location parameter under the Gaussian assumption, conducted from a single observation.
 As noted above, in contrast to the conventional Local Asymptotic Normality framework, the asymptotic inferential problem considered here can remain rather complicated due to the intricate nature of the relevant asymptotic selection mechanism.

+A key motivation for the study of Local Asymptotic Normality is that analysis of the simpler approximating Gaussian model yields information about asymptotic properties in the original parametric model.
+In this paper, we focus on the methodological implications for Bayesian inference in selection models.
 As a natural corollary of the asymptotic approximation, we derive an extension of the Bernstein-von Mises Theorem to selection models (Section \ref{SEC: Bayes}).
 We show that in a selection model with a fixed prior on the parameter, the Bayesian posterior is asymptotically equivalent to that obtained in a Gaussian selection model with a uniform prior on the location parameter.
-Crucially, this is a non-Gaussian limit, with significant practical consequences for selective inference, as the posterior in such a Gaussian selection model is miscalibrated from a frequentist perspective.
-In these models, frequentist calibration requires specification of a prior density which depends strongly on the sample size, as discussed in \cite{handbook}.
+Crucially, this is a non-Gaussian limit, with significant practical consequences for selective inference, as the posterior in such a Gaussian selection model is mis-calibrated from a frequentist perspective.
+In these models, frequentist calibration requires specification of a prior density which can depend strongly on the sample size, as discussed in \cite{handbook}.